broxus/ton-accept/README.md

-# Ton accept
+# Ton Accept

-This is a payment widget that allows you to enable payment via [TON Crystal Extension](https://l1.broxus.com/freeton/wallet).
+Ton Accept is a payment widget that allows you to processing TON payments by using [TON Crystal Extension](https://l1.broxus.com/freeton/wallet).
-It is added to any site through the connection of the library and the simplest in-page configuration.
-The site can trigger a widget pop-up window when it is necessary to accept a payment from a client.
+It can be installed on any site by including widget code on your web pages.
+So when installed, web page can trigger a pop-up payment window.

 # Contents